ScottPlot/ScottPlot/README.md

+**WARNING: THIS PROJECT IS NOT READY FOR WIDESPREAD USE!** ScottPlot is still in the very early stages of development.
+Its API has not yet solidified, so building projects around it is not yet recommended.
+At this time, this repository is intended to track the development of this projet (rather than distribute it).

+---

 # ScottPlot

 ***ScottPlot is an open-source interactive graphing library for .NET written in C#.*** The core of this project is a dependency-free portable class library which takes 2D arrays and graphs them (it can even create JPEG output in console applications).
 Interactive abilities are made available with a user control which is easy to drop into a windows forms application.
 ScottPlot was loosely inspired by matplotlib for Python.